morkrag/runSmart_course/README.md

    5. Google maps is added to webpage
    6. Forms and modal windows complete.
    7. Added some php scripts that send inputed by user data in the forms via email.
 Works only on local or remote host.
 Github pages doesnt support that feature.
+   8. Repository updated.
+Project on local device is up to date with current repository.

 TO DO: